bradydowling/rwx-blog/src/pages/articles/2020-07-21---What-are-Webpack-externals/index.md

 };
 ```

+This performs a mapping, getting the global variable with the name on the right side (`Vue`) and making it available as the key on the left (`vue`).

 ### Import the dependency

-Since I loaded Vue into my HTML using a script tag, Vue is stored on window.Vue.
 So now when my code says:

 ```js
 import Vue from 'vue';